sustrik/libdill/README.md

 to run until the deadline expires.
 Afterwards they will be canceled by force, i.e. all blocking calls in the coroutine will return ECANCELED error.

-All coroutines are canceled even if the coroutine doing cancellation is itself canceled and gocancel() returns ECANCELED.
+All coroutines are properly canceled even if the coroutine doing cancellation is itself canceled and gocancel() returns ECANCELED.

 Semantics of channel are identical to semantics of channels in Go language.